-You can view the programme below or download it here.
+You can view the programme below or view the brochure here.

 Ayrshire’s place in the history of world literature was secure by the Victorian era, thanks to the glorious, colourful, human, and vibrant writing of Robert Burns, James Boswell, and John Galt.
 The tradition continues today and I’m proud to say that the town of Irvine, so important to those writers, is the location for one of the great book festivals.
 Whether your cup of tea is crime writing or romance, memoir or philosophy, the modern novel or the self-help manual, Tidelines will serve you a feast of exciting authors, ready to enrich your love of reading and your passion for ideas.